 12. Set policies for the hiring of employees or former employees of the independent auditor consistent with applicable SEC regulations and other regulatory requirements

 13. Review the appointment and replacement of the senior internal auditing executive or, in the event that the internal audit function is provided by an outside vendor, the firm providing internal audit services.

 14. Review the significant reports to management prepared by the internal auditing function and management’s responses.

-15. Discuss with the chief executive officer and the chief financial officer of the Company, all significant deficiencies in the design or operation of internal controls which could adversely affect the Company’s ability to record, process, summarize, and report financial data and any fraud, whether or not material, that involves management or other employees who have a significant role in the Company’s internal controls.
+15. Discuss with the Company’s CEO and CFO all significant deficiencies in the design or operation of internal controls which could adversely affect the Company’s ability to record, process, summarize and report financial data, and any fraud, whether or not material, that involves management or other employees who have a significant role in the Company’s internal controls.